Overview

 During a heart ablation procedure, whether it’s a catheter ablation or a surgical ablation, the following steps are taken by medical professionals:

-• Surgical ablation: General anesthesia is also used.
-The procedure may be performed during open-heart surgery or through a less invasive method with small incisions in the chest.
-The surgeon directly applies hot or cold energy to the heart tissue to produce the necessary ablation.
+• The surgeon directly accesses the heart.
+This may be done during open-heart surgery or through a less invasive method using small incisions in the chest.

 Patients may experience some discomfort during the catheter maneuvering and energy delivery.
 It’s important to immediately inform the health care provider of any severe pain or breathing difficulties.